What is a Swallowing Disorder?

 New scientific findings show that Dysphagia is much better able to be understood by doctors now that they are using qEEG Brain Mapping to look at the person’s neurological functioning and how the brain is using energy.
 This evaluation method shows why swallowing is disrupted and what can be done to improve swallowing function at the level of the brain.

-What is the Best Test for Dysphagia Swallowing Disorders?
+What is the Best Test for Dysphagia Swallowing Disorder?

 Abnormal qEEG findings are known to be at the root of Dysphagia.
 A qEEG Brain Map can detect and identify if the brain is suffering from neurological dysfunction that is causing the swallowing challenges.
 In this way advances in neuroscience and technology are making it easier to identify and treat Swallowing Disorders.

-Dysphagia swallowing disorders are known to be associated with an abnormal brain functioning patterns.
+Dysphagia swallowing disorder is known to be associated with an abnormal brain functioning patterns.
 The areas of the brain that control swallowing are not working properly.

 Scientists have identified a brain pattern that is used when a person is healthy, with no problems eating or swallowing.
 Quantitative Electroencephalogram (qEEG) technology was used to find this brain pattern.

-This brain patterns, identified on qEEG as those associated with swallowing disorders, can give the person difficulty moving food in the mouth, through the throat and into the stomach.
-Neurofeedback Therapy improves the way the brain is performing and thus reduces symptoms of swallowing disorders.
+This brain patterns, identified on qEEG as those associated with swallowing disorder, can give the person difficulty moving food in the mouth, through the throat and into the stomach.
+Neurofeedback Therapy improves the way the brain is performing and thus reduces symptoms of swallowing disorder.

 Neurofeedback Therapy re-wires brain irregularities for better performance.
 Scientific studies prove that Neurofeedback has high success rates by providing auditory and visual feedback to improve the way the brain is operating.
 With better brain function comes alleviation of symptoms.